HITS-AIN/GPCC.jl/README.md

 ```

 We repeat the script from above with minor changes marker with ⚠.
+We discard the lines of code inspecting the size and type of the variables.

 ```
 @everywhere using GPCC, GPCCVirialDatasets  # <----- ⚠ this line is different to above script ⚠